formifan2002/signalk-ais-navionics-converter/README.md

 2. In Navionics app:
    - Go to Settings → Connected devices
    - Add new TCP (not UDP) connection
+   - Enter Name for the connection (e.g. SignalkAIS)
    - Enter SignalK server IP address
    - Enter configured TCP port (default: 10113)
-3. Enable connection in Navionics
+   - save connection
-4. Vessels should appear on chart immediately
+3. Vessels should appear on chart immediately and in "connected devices" you should see as status for the connection: "connected" (in green) and "AIS data reception"

 ## Troubleshooting